TensorFlow 0.7.0 Dockerfile with Python 3

 New Dockerfile

-The new dockerfile isnt terribly different from my original (and would translate easy to just a normal VM on amazon or what not) but requires a few changes from my original file that I am listing for my own clarity.
-The full dockerfile is here: Dockerfile
+The new Dockerfile isn’t terribly different from my original and would translate easily to a normal VM on Amazon or whatnot, but it requires a few changes from my original file that I am listing for my own clarity.
+The full Dockerfile is here: Dockerfile.

-The dockerfile also includes a bunch of extra stuff to install Keras and have it default to TensorFlow (which I then use with a custom script based off the official docker_run_gpu.sh from TensorFlow to customize which GPU is being used by which model being run and allows CPU restriction as well).
-While there is other examples of people using TensorFlow with GPU through Docker, all the previous examples were using Python2.7
+The Dockerfile also includes some additional steps to install Keras and have it default to TensorFlow.
+I then use it with a custom script based on the official docker_run_gpu.sh from TensorFlow to choose which GPU each model uses and to restrict CPU usage as well.
+While there are other examples of people using TensorFlow with GPU through Docker, all the previous examples I found were using Python 2.7.

 Any questions or need help?

-I would love to help with any aspects regarding Docker/Keras/TensorFlow Email Me
+I would love to help with anything related to Docker/Keras/TensorFlow.
+Email Me